You know what they say about assumptions. Never assume because you’ll make … a mistake.

 Take, for example, this startling statistic.
 According to a study by Software Advice, 63% of restaurant owners still don’t have a POS system in place.

 So what, you ask?
 Let’s look at this stat in a different light.
-This also means 63% of restaurant owners are relying on manual, error prone processes.
-It means that over half of restaurateurs are encountering communication discrepancies, bottlenecks in food delivery, and billing processes, which potentially frustrates customers.
+This also means 63% of restaurant owners are relying on manual, error-prone processes.
+It means that over half of restaurateurs are encountering communication discrepancies, bottlenecks in food delivery, and billing processes, which potentially frustrate customers.
 It means that an overwhelming majority of restaurants are playing with fire, taking an unnecessary risk with not just their financial and inventory records, but with the very backbone of their offering: their customer service.

 Of course, there are reasons for the common dismissal of adopting a POS system.
 The history of traditional POS systems is anything but stellar.
 You’d be hard-pressed to find a long-term hospitality professional who hasn’t been frustrated by a poor user interface, or perplexed by the hardware set up, or otherwise infuriated by a system that’s too slow.
 The image of the archaic POS continues to cloud the perceptions of many, even in the face of giant leaps in POS tech advancement.